-This policy sets out what is considered acceptable in respect of those structures or objects (referred to in this document as 'A' or "advertising" Boards).
-It also sets out the council's enforcement policy to deal with breaches of highways law in respect of 'A' Boards.
-Authorised 'A' Boards placed on the highway remain the responsibility of the business owner and businesses should have a minimum of £5m public liability insurance in place.
-In the event that the insurance policy expires during the term of the licence, it is the applicant's responsibility to ensure that an updated insurance document is provided to the council within 14 days of the new policy start date.
-Failure to provide an updated insurance policy document will result in the Advertising Board licence becoming null and void.
+This policy sets out what is considered acceptable in respect of those structures or objects (referred to in this document as "A" or "advertising" Boards).
+It also sets out the council's enforcement policy to deal with breaches of highways law in respect of "A" Boards.

+Authorised "A" Boards placed on the highway remain the responsibility of the business owner and businesses should have a minimum of £5m public liability insurance in place.

-3. Key Requirements
+3 Key Requirements